St. Petersburg Probate Attorney

 The personal representative takes custody of the assets and estate and provides an inventory to the beneficiaries and court.

 Creditors have a right to file a claim on the estate which the personal representative will review with the attorney.
-If the personal representative objects to the claim creditors may file a lawsuit against the estate in St. Petersburg, FL.
+If the personal representative objects to the claim creditors may file a lawsuit against the estate.

 The advice of the attorney is very important when it comes to creditors if the probate is not complex, the process could take under one year and sometimes even quicker.